Development & Sport for All

 You will find below a brief description of just some of the current development initiatives taking place around the world by the IGF membership:

 The R&A is committed to encouraging the playing of golf globally.
 Two factors make this possible: one is the annual surplus from The Open Championship and the other is the position of influence held globally by The R&A. These two combined give scope for the worldwide advancement of golf.

 Using an annual budget of around £5million, generated by the continued success of golf’s oldest Major, The R&A distributes funding to support coaching programmes and junior golf, which is channelled through various grassroots organisations.
 Support is also given to national organisations running international championships and bodies such as the Ladies’ Golf Union.

 Projects all over the world, from Brazil to Bulgaria and Venezuela to Vietnam, benefit from R&A assistance, whether in the form of coaching visits from the PGAs of Europe, junior golf equipment or capital to help build and develop golf facilities.
 The aim is simple: to encourage more people to play golf in more places, more often.

 Learn more about R&A Golf Development.

-The PGA Sports Academy is designed to bring the next generation of golfers to the sport in a fun and interactive program.
+Play Golf America also comprises a youth program – the PGA Sports Academy which is designed to bring the next generation of golfers to the sport in a fun and interactive way.

 The PGA Sports Academy is focused on developing junior golfers using five key areas: